“If hot flashes and night sweats are disrupting your

 What are night sweats?

 DotS the definition of night sweats may vary.
-The North American Menopause Society’s (NAMS) definition is:
+The Menopause Society’s (formerly the North American Menopause Society) definition is:

-“Night sweats are hot flashes at night that interfere with sleep”.2
+“Night sweats are hot flashes that occur during sleep”.2

 Vasomotor Symptoms